 1. NO FREE RIDE FOR INVASIVE SPECIES

 Many aquatic invasive species are very difficult to eradicate once they are established, so prevention is essential.
 Aquatic invasive species come in all forms.
-Zebra and quagga mussels, curly leaf pondweed, and bighead carp are all listed species that pose a major threat to our ecosystems and can easily a ride in on any type of equipment - from motorized boats to fishing gear, Clean, Drain, Dry after every use.
+Zebra and quagga mussels, curly leaf pondweed, and bighead carp are all prohibited species that pose a major threat to our ecosystems and can easily a ride in on any type of equipment - from motorized boats to fishing gear, Clean, Drain, Dry after every use.

 When highway signage indicates that a watercraft inspection station is open, it is mandatory that everyone transporting a watercraft must stop to have their boats, trailers, and other water-related equipment inspected for invasive species (see 4.
 Know the Law!).